 Make it a spread!

 If you follow the basic recipe (see below) the consistency is more that of a spread than a dip.
-Which it is definitely not a problem if you fancy a thick mixture to spread over crunchy toasted right from the oven bread.
-To tell you the truth this is how we like it around here.
+Which it is definitely not a problem if you fancy a thick mixture to spread over crunchy toasted -right from the oven- bread.
+To tell you the truth, this is how we like it around here.
 Tirokafteri is the spread that comes before (or with) salad so that you have the time to eat it as an appetizer with half loaf of bread (lol).
-Well, I’m not kidding because tirokafteri on crusty bread is so good that zillion times I am full when the main dishes make their appearance on the table.
+Well, I’m not kidding because tirokafteri on crusty bread is so good that I am usually full when the main dishes make their appearance on the table.

 Make it a dip!

 So, you don’t fancy that thick consistency of a spread.
 Right!!
 No problem.
-In Greece, we like to add smooth soft white cheeses such as manouri and anthotyro but I see that you will have a hard time to purchase them.
+Let’s make it a dip.
+In Greece, we like to add smooth, soft white cheeses such as manouri and anthotyro but I see that you will have a hard time to purchase them.
 That’s why I recommend ricotta cheese.
 If you cannot find ricotta, yogurt will work just fine.
-Add soft cheeses, ricotta or yogurt into the mixture to make the dip you like.
+Add soft cheeses, ricotta or yogurt into the mixture to have the consistency for your perfect dip.

 Make it extra hot! (seriously?)

 You may spice it up even more with red pepper flakes and spicy paprika but truth be told I have never been that bold, so I cannot recommend 2 chili peppers plus flakes and paprika in your dip.
-I could be illegal, I don’t know.
+It could be illegal, I don’t know (just kidding).
 I would like to hear from the braves though.
 Let me know if you’ve tried it.

 Make it child-friendly!

-Unless your child loves spicy food, children usually hate spicy foods.
-Actually, they run like crazy with their tongues out of their mouth searching for water.
+Children usually hate spicy foods.
+Actually, some of them if they taste the slightest spicy ingredient, they run like crazy with their tongues out of their mouth searching for water.
 I get it and I like to find a solution for them to enjoy tirokafteri with a twist.
 Instead of chili peppers, add sweet red peppers and I assure you they gonna ask for more!

-Whatever the texture or the taste of your dip, the most important tip is: a good-quality – preferably barrel aged and spicy – feta cheese will give extra tanginess.
+Whatever the texture or the taste of your dip, the most important tip is to purchase the best quality feta cheese.
+A barrel-aged (preferably) and spicy feta cheese will give extra tanginess.
 Heaven!

 I always roast the chili peppers because I think that their smoky flavor is the secret that distinguishes an ordinary tirokafteri from the ultimate one.
-However, I don’t roast only two peppers but additionally a batch of sweet red peppers that I keep in vinegar (but this is a whole new post coming soon).
-That’s how I save energy (and the environment) and I have additional goodies on my table.
+However, I don’t roast only two peppers but additionally a batch of sweet red peppers that I keep in vinegar (but this is a whole new post ).
+That’s how I save energy and I serve additional veggies on my table.
 Win-win cooking!

 - 2 chili peppers